1 Dead, 1 Injured In Hudson Valley Shooting, Police Say

-Police are asking the public for help after a Hudson Valley man was shot and killed and another injured.
+Police are asking the public for help after a man was shot and killed and another injured in the area.

 The homicide took place in Dutchess County in the city of Poughkeepsie around 1:45 a.m., Tuesday, Aug.
 9 at 283 Mansion St.